Joedang/dotfiles/chrestomathy.md

         $ sudo usermod -a -G dialout joedang
 On some machines, you may need to restart after adding yourself.

+## Key Mapping
+### Basics
+"Keycodes" refer to the numerical designations of physical keys.
+"Keysyms" refer to the abstract syntactic meaning of those keys.
+Keysyms have a four-byte hexadecimal representation, but are also referred to by human-readable strings.
+Keyboard layouts define how keycodes are translated into keysyms.

+For example, keycode 9 refers to the top left key on my keyboard, which happens to have "Esc" printed on it.
+Meanwhile, keycode 66 refers to the far-left key on the home row, which happens to have "CapsLock" printed on it.
+If I'm using the "correct" keyboard layout, keycode 66 (the "CapsLock" key) will send the "Caps_Lock"

+### Tools
+`setxkbmap` is the "porcelain" for keyboard layouts.
+It allows you to select layouts, perform common remappings, and other stuff.
+You can find a list of the pre-configured remapping optins in `/usr/share/X11/xkb/rules/base.lst`.
+Note that these options are not systematic.
+Just because you can write something that sounds like a thing, doesn't mean it will work.
+For example, `setxkbmap -option caps:escape` is an option to take whatever keycode is currently mapped to the Caps_Lock keysym and map it to the Escape keysym.
+However, `a:b` will not do they same with the "a" and "b" keysyms, because that is not a preconfigured option.
+For something like that, you'd need to use `xmodmap`.

+`xmodmap` is a bit more low-level.
+It allows you to explicitly map individual keycodes to keysyms.
+`setxkbmap -layout us -option` will reset the keyboard layout to "us" and clear all the options.

+`xev` will print out X events.
+This can be used to figure out what the keycodes of physical keys are and what keysyms they're sending.

+`xinput` will configure and explore the attached input devices.
+`xinput list` shows you what's connected and what it's device ID is.
+`xinput list-props DEVICE_ID` shows you the available properties of a device, what the IDs for those properties are, and what the values of those properties are.
+`xinput set-prop DEVICE_ID PROPERTY_ID` lets you change those properties.
+This can be used to change things like trackpad behavior and pointer acceleration.

+### Config Files

+## Sensor Status
+The `sensors` command from the `lm_sensors` library will print out some pretty info.

+### Power
+`/sys/class/power_supply/BAT0/` typically has info on the main battery.
+The `power_supply/` directory typically has useful info on other devices.

+`upower` can give prettier output, but you need to give it a special device name.
+The `upower` man page isn't fully written, so use `upower -h`.
+`upower -e` will tell you what device names are available.

+### Temperature
+`/sys/class/thermal/thermal_zone0/temp` typically has the temperature of the CPU in milli Celsius.

 ## Checking Checksums
 Use `$ md5sum myPackage.tar.gz` to show the MD5 hash for a file.
 Use `$ md5sum -c fileList.txt` to check if multiple files are 'OK', with `fileList.txt` being something like